-Students are required to register at the university according to the schedule published in the Class Schedule Bulletin.
-Registration is not complete until all fees are paid or fee payment arrangements have been made with the Bursar, and all registration materials are filed in the Office of the Registrar.
-Students should consult the Class Schedule Bulletin for specific details prior to registration.
+Students are required to register at the university according to the registration schedule published in the General Information document (publish online).
+Registration is not complete until all fees are paid or fee payment arrangements have been made with the Bursar and all registration materials are filed in the Office of the Registrar.
+Students should consult the General Information document (publish online) for specific details prior to registration.